Best Cross-Browser Testing Tools Shortlist

 Here are some additional cross-browser testing tools options that didn’t make it onto my shortlist, but are still worth checking out:

-For Salesforce testing
+For AI-driven testing

 - Telerik Test Studio